Team AckoOct 14, 2022

 The NCB is offered only with the Comprehensive Two-Wheeler Insurance Policy and not with the Third-Party Liability Plan.
 Ensure you choose the former to enjoy the discount of NCB.

-The NCB is awarded in the form of a discount by the insurance company for riding your bike safely and for not registering any claim during the policy period.
-Hence, make smart claims to ensure you can retain the NCB.
-This is especially useful when you have accumulated up to 50% discount by not raising claims for five consecutive years.
+The NCB is awarded in the form of a renewal discount by the insurance company for riding your bike safely and for not registering any claims during the policy period.
+Hence, avoid raising bike insurance claims for minor expenses to ensure NCB retention.

 For whatever reasons, do not cancel the bike insurance policy before the tenure ends as the NCB for that year will also be cancelled and you may not be able to take advantage of the discount.